Healthy Homes Assessment Pipitea

 • Does the house have adequate ventilation?
 This includes extractor fans?

-The consequences of not having an Healthy home in relation to regulations under the Residential Tenancies Act and consequently falling on the wrong side of an Tenancy solutions ruling can be extremely costly for property owners and landlords.
-For expert advice, call today and book your rental property house evaluation.
+The consequences of not having an Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently falling on the wrong side of the Tenancy solutions ruling can be extremely costly for property managers and landlords.
+For expert advice get in touch today to schedule your rental properties home assessment.

 home assessments for rental properties